rohitjoshi6/HalfBake/README.md

 2) **Explore** → pick Prometheus → paste queries above → **Run query**
 3) To save charts: **Dashboards → New → Add visualization → Prometheus**, paste a query, pick **Time series**, **Apply**, **Save**.

-> Want PNGs for your README?
-Add `grafana-image-renderer` to Compose, then render `/render/d-solo/...` endpoints with a service account token.

 ---

 ## Troubleshooting